OCFL/spec/draft/spec/index.md

 Every file within a version's content directory <span id="E023" class="rfc2119">MUST</span> be referenced in the [manifest](#manifest) section of that version's inventory.
 There <span id="E024" class="rfc2119">MUST NOT</span> be empty directories within a version's content directory.
-A directory that would otherwise be empty MAY be maintained by creating a file within it named according to local conventions, for example by making an empty `.keep` file.
+A directory that would otherwise be empty <span class="rfc2119">MAY</span> be maintained by creating a file within it named according to local conventions, for example by making an empty `.keep` file.

 ### 3.4 Digests
 {: #digests}